Government and Public Policy

 Critical Insights for Sound Public Policy

-Governments are confronted with difficult choices regarding how they raise and allocate resources, design and implement programs in ways that provide opportunities and improve the quality of life of their citizens.
-ESI's government and public policy practice combines rigorous analytical capabilities with a depth of experience to help evaluate and design effective public policies and benchmark and recommend sound governance practices.
+Governments are confronted with difficult choices regarding how they raise and allocate resources for designing and implementing programs in ways that provide opportunities and improve the quality of life of their citizens.
+ESI’s government and public policy practice combines rigorous analytical capabilities with depth of experience to help clients evaluate and shape effective public policies, as well as benchmark and recommend sound governance practices.

 The Latest Insights

 In 2022, ESI and Packard Beasley Consulting were engaged by the New York City Economic Development Corporation (NYCEDC) to provide management and technical support to a city-council mandated task force study that provided strategic recommendations to encourage the conversion of vacant or commercially unviable office space to other uses, with an emphasis on housing.
 Throughout […]Read More

 Over the past few years companies and institutions, such as investment banks, have enacted policies referred to as Environmental Social Governance (ESG) policies.
 These policies place limits or restrictions on the extent that companies associated with firearms, oil, gas, and coal industries can engage in business with these companies and institutions.
 In response, various state […]Read More

 Econsult Solutions Principal Richard Voith recently published a paper in the Journal of Housing Economics examining the property value impacts of affordable housing developments financed by Low-Income Housing Tax Credits (LIHTC).
 The LIHTC program is the U.S.’s largest funding source for affordable housing production, with an annual totaling of more than $8 billion.
 LIHTC developments […]Read More

 Fiscal Planning and Tax Policy